 What is semantic segmentation in computer vision?

 Semantic segmentation is an advanced technique in computer vision that classifies each pixel in an image into categories or labels.
-This allows machines to understand the context of different parts of an image at a granular level, making it particularly useful for applications like autonomous driving, where precise understanding of road conditions, pedestrians, and vehicles is required to make real-time decisions.
+This allows machines to understand the context of different parts of an image at a granular level, making it particularly useful for applications like autonomous driving, where precise understanding of road conditions, pedestrians, and vehicles is required to make decisions.

 How can AI-powered computer vision enhance workplace safety?